-Duty is calculated at the land transfer rates with reference to the greater of:
+Duty is calculated at the land transfer duty rates with reference to the greater of:

-- The unencumbered value of the land that is the subject to the lease.
+- The unencumbered value of the land that is the subject of the lease.

 Lodging and paying duty

 Duty is payable within 30 days of a dutiable transaction occurring.
 A dutiable transaction involving a lease occurs upon its grant, transfer, assignment or surrender.
-If duty is not paid within this period of time, a tax default will occur and penalty tax and interest may apply.
+If duty is not paid within this time, a tax default occurs and penalty tax and interest may apply.

 Where a dutiable lease transaction includes a right or option to acquire the underlying land, the transaction occurs at the time of grant, transfer or assignment irrespective of whether the right or option to acquire the underlying land has been exercised at that time.

-In such circumstances, it is considered that the lessee has not acquired valuable rights in the land equivalent to ownership and will only do so upon the exercise of the right or option and payment of the full purchase price of the land.
+In such circumstances, it is considered that the lessee has not acquired valuable rights in the land equivalent to ownership and will only do so upon the exercise of the right or option and payment of the land's full purchase price.

 To assist you in understanding your obligations under the Act, we have examples illustrating the application of the lease provisions to common situations.